Military dummy: Russo-Ukrainian War

-Ukraine has made widespread usage of decoys as part of the Russo-Ukrainian War.
+Ukraine has made widespread usage of decoys in the current Russo-Ukrainian War.
 In particular, the usage of fake M777 howitzers costing $1000, whereas the actual weapon costs "several million dollars" to make.
 Such decoys are primarily constructed of steel and wood.
 This is done in order to match the infra-red signature that a real M777 would give off.
 It also gives a false impression of the strength and composition of deployed Ukrainian weaponry to enemy observers.
 This is in line with fake HIMARS launchers that have been used by Ukraine since August 2022.
 Russia has also used fake trenches filled with explosives to kill Ukrainian soldiers.

 In April 2024, the UK's Ministry of Defence (MoD) reported that Russian occupied Kirovske air base had Su-30 fighter decoys painted on its hardstands and that at least a dozen more Russian air bases had painted similar decoys.
 The MoD believed the decoys were a reaction to Ukrainian attacks following the Russian invasion of Ukraine.